williamahartman/Jamepad/README.md

 # Jamepad
 #### A better way to use gamepads in Java

 ### This is very much a work in progress!
-The library currently works on Linux and Windows, but not on OSX.
+The library could use a lot of testing!

 Jamepad is a library for using gamepads in Java.
 It's based on SDL2 ([here](https://www.libsdl.org/)) and uses jnigen ([more info here](https://github.com/libgdx/libgdx/wiki/jnigen)).
 We also use [this](https://github.com/gabomdq/SDL_GameControllerDB) really nice database of gamepad mappings.